MarcoASilva/jwti/readme.md

 })();
 ```

+# Invalidation

-# Invalidate an specific token
+## specific token

+any token works, even ones that were not signed using jwti

 ```typescript
 const token = await jwti.sign('payload', 'secret');